avishekmitra/Weather/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* pyhton community
-* Inspiration
+* who have had used their brain to generate weather data
-* etc
+* raster process community